hallofdreams/hallofdreams.github.io/_posts/2024-07-04-Train-To-Hell-one-shot-rpg.md

 ### The Holy Man

 Grit: 1
-Soul : 3
+Soul: 3
 Brains: 2

 The Holy Man is a spiritual leader.
 A counselor, a protector, a sword against the devil… and a sinner.
 Sins made worse by his pledges.
 He knows the paths of angels and understands how to speak with devils and men;  he has book learning, but has never had the rough life that makes one strong of body.